San Diego Unemployment Insurance Fraud Criminal Lawyer

 Penalties for Unemployment Insurance Fraud

-Unemployment insurance fraud is a “wobbler” offense, meaning it can be charged as either a misdemeanor or a felony.
-This all depends on the defendant’s criminal history and the circumstance surrounding the particular charge(s), and the prosecutor’s discretion.
+Unemployment insurance fraud is a “wobbler” offense, meaning it can be charged as wither a misdemeanor or a felony.
+This all depends on the defendant’s criminal history and the circumstances surrounding the particular charge(s), and the prosecutor’s discretion.

 If charged as a misdemeanor, you face up to one year in a county jail and a maximum fine of $20,000.
 If convicted of this offense as a felony, you face imprisonment in California state prison for 16 months, two or three years, and a maximum $20,000 fine.